vaxdata22/Cyclistic-Ride-Sharing-Company/report.md

 * Then I went ahead to import each of the CSV files into a new database which I created for them in SQL Server.
 I united all the 12 tables into one single table and began to carry out further cleaning and exploration.

-* For a complete outline of my data analysis process using SQL, view the analysis.sql file

 Two notes about the Cyclistic data:

 1) The dataset contains a total of 5,470,672 rows.